zarif-al/backend_test/README.md

 ```

-please remember to run the following command when finished.
+You can exit with `CTRL+C`, please remember to run the following command when finished.

 ```